AWM Service Award

 The AWM Service Award is an annual award given by the Association for Women in Mathematics.
 The AWM depends largely on the work of volunteers.
-In order to recognize individuals for helping to promote and support women in mathematics through exceptional volunteer service to the association the AWM Executive Committee established the AWM Service Award in 2012.
+In order to recognize individuals for helping to promote and support women in mathematics through exceptional volunteer service to the association the AWM Executive Committee approved the AWM Service Award in 2012 and it was first awarded in 2013.
 The recipients of the award are recognized at the annual AWM Reception and Awards Presentation at the Joint Mathematics Meetings and in the Notices of the American Mathematical Society.